Skip to main content

 If it looks too good to be true, it probably is.
 The best practice is to save a chunk of your historical data that you never used during development.
 Test your final strategy on that "out-of-sample" data.
 If it still performs well there, you can have a bit more confidence in it.

-• Choose just one strategy.
-Pick a setup you already use or want to try.
-Write out its rules clearly, like: “Buy when the 20-day moving average crosses above the 50-day, sell if price drops 2% below entry.”
+Pick one strategy you already use or want to try.
+Write out its rules clearly: "Buy when the 20-day moving average crosses above the 50-day, sell if price drops 2% below entry."

-• Get hands-on with TradingView.
+Get hands-on with TradingView.
 Their free plan works perfectly to start.
-Use Pine Script to code your strategy (there are tons of community examples to learn from) and test it over at least three years of market history.
+Use Pine Script to code your strategy and test it over at least three years of market history.

-• Keep a simple log of your results.
-For every test, note down three key numbers.
-This helps you compare strategies honestly.
+Keep a simple log of your results.
+For every test, note down three key numbers:

 What to TrackWhy It Matters